 We also held training workshops for 30 midwives from many villages around the Yucatan.
 Midwives attend an average of 6 births a year.
 In Mexico, 50% of maternal deaths in rural zones are the result of obstetric emergencies.
 Hospitals that can provide appropriate care are too far away.
 This is why the service provided by these rural midwives is indispensable.

 Fundacion Legorreta-Hernandez, is a key parter during our Mentorship week providing training to aspiring scholarship candidates.
 They also bring along role models and success stories that are a great motivation to our high school students.
-Lastly, based on our joint collaboration, Fundacion Legorreta-Hernandez is currently sponsoring, with full tuition and living expenses, 2 of Fundacion Cielo's mentees class of 2015.
+Lastly, based on our joint collaboration, in 2015 Fundacion Legorreta-Hernandez sponsored with full tuition and living expenses, 2 of Fundacion Cielo's mentees class of 2015.

-Lastly, we would like to welcome Amigos de Las Americas to the Fundación Cielo family.
+In 2016, we welcomed Amigos de Las Americasto the Fundación Cielo family.
 Currently, they have groups stationed in 9 Latin American countries.
-This year, they have placed groups of students in Teabo and Chumayel.
+They have placed groups of students in Teabo and Chumayel.
 With similar objectives as ours, we hope that this partnership and working together will bring more success to the communities.